 Ansible and Puppet both focus on push and pull configurations.
 In Puppet, the client pulls configurations from the server while in Ansible, the server pushes configurations to nodes for quick deployment.
 Puppet uses its own declarative language to write the configurations whereas Ansible uses YAML to write the configurations.

 When it comes to scheduling, the Puppet agent checks frequently almost every 30 minutes to make sure nodes are in the desired state.
-The free version of Ansible does not involve that capability otherwise you can use enterprise version, Ansible Tower to avail this feature.
-Overall, Ansible lacks in advanced features that its close competitors like Puppet have.
+The free version of Ansible does not involve that capability otherwise you can use the enterprise version, Ansible Tower to avail of this feature.
+Overall, Ansible lacks advanced features that its close competitors like Puppet have.

-Ansible and Puppet both are highly scalable, means they could handle a massive increase in nodes without any problem.
+Ansible and Puppet both are highly scalable, which means they could handle a massive increase in nodes without any problem.
 However, scalability is considered more convenient in Ansible.

-Puppet has been around from several years than Ansible and it is obvious that there is more support and bigger developer community for the Puppet.
+Puppet has been around for several years than Ansible and it is obvious that there is more support and a bigger developer community for the Puppet.
 There is a dedicated support team with an intensive knowledge base and two levels are professional support is also given that include Standard and Premium.
 To become involved in the Puppet community, you can access events or participate in other channels.

 There are also more than 200 meetups worldwide that involve a big gathering of users and contributors annually.
 Overall, Ansible has a smaller developer community than Puppet and less support for troubleshooting resources on the web.

 Puppet’s Graphical User Interface is more interactive than Ansible.
 It is used to view, manage, and monitor more complex tasks otherwise there is an option of using CLI (command-line interface) too when needed which is written in Ruby.